Software bug: Language support

 is syntactically correct, but fails type checking since the right side, a string, cannot be assigned to a float variable.
 Compilation fails forcing this defect to be fixed before development progress can resume.
-With an interpreted language, a failure would not occur until later at runtime.
+With an interpreted language, a failure would not occur until the statement was executed (much later, if ever, during runtime).

 Some languages exclude features that easily lead to bugs, at the expense of slower performance the principle being that it is usually better to write simpler, slower correct code than complicated, buggy code.
 For example, Java does not support pointer arithmetic which can be very fast but may lead to memory corruption or segmentation faults if not used with great caution.

 Some languages include features that add runtime overhead in order to prevent common bugs.
 For example, many languages include runtime bounds checking and a way to recover from out-of-bounds errors instead of crashing.

 Techniques

 Style guidelines and defensive programming can prevent easy-to-miss typographical errors (typos).

 For example, most C-family programming languages allow the omission of braces around an instruction block if there's only a single instruction.
 The following code executes function foo only if condition is true: